intel/libvpl/doc/spec/source/architecture/VPL_encoding.rst

 An ENCODE output consists of one frame of a bitstream with the time stamp passed from the input frame.
-The time stamp is used for multiplexing subsequent video with other associated data such as audio. oneVPL provides only pure video stream encoding.
+The time stamp is used for multiplexing subsequent video with other associated data such as audio. |vpl_short_name| provides only pure video stream encoding.
 The application must provide its own multiplexing.

 ENCODE supports the following bitrate control algorithms: constant bitrate,